This page may contain affiliate links. Learn More.

 I lived through that and I will live through this.
 We are the way finders, the innovators, and the survivors.
 We are going to get through this.
 I’m praying for God to help you, protect you, and give you peace until we get out on the other side.

 For ways to help encourage others during times of crisis click here.
 For ways to figure out a plan for this crisis, click here.
 For how to start a home daycare, click here.
 For more helpful tools you can use to help run your businesses more easily when it’s not a crisis time, check out my Etsy shop.
 There are tons of business printables including menu planners, daily planners, and so much more.
-I hope you find something super helpful in this post and these other resources because I’m here to help you.
+I hope you find something super helpful in this post and these other resources because I’m here to provide help for home daycare providers.

 Do you need guidance on safe practices?
 Check this out.